vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

   - built with 1mm wire

 All builds _should_ handle those kinds of powers very well.
 Into a well matched antenna, close to 1:1 it is likely they will handle far more power.
 If you do put more power in, monitor SWR closely (and let me know how it goes!).

+## The Way Forward

+All this work relates to static tests in the lab on a balanced load with minimal to no reactance.
+As such it is very good to compare baluns and UnUns so long as the way the test is done is understood.

+We can't extrapolate these results from the lab onto performance with a real antenna.

+The way forward is either;

+- putting up then pulling down an antenna system and measuring temperature rise under real world use -or-
+- using a data logger to measure actual performance in-situ.
+Since it would be best to test on all bands from 80m to 10m, this option feels 'best'.
+Measuring current in the legs of the antenna and the coax shield at the same time suggests this would be an optimum solution.